-Interior demolition crews individually take doors off, light fixtures, sinks, tubs, copper pipe, glass from windows...even the nails in the floor boards can be removed and recycled.
+Interior demolition crews individually take off doors, light fixtures, sinks, tubs, copper pipes, glass from windows...even the nails in the floor boards can be removed and recycled.

 Because of the additional labor involved, expect to pay 2 to 3 times as much to deconstruct your home rather than demolish it.